XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-authorize-minter.md

 # Code Walkthrough

-You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/py/){.github-code-download} archive to try each of the samples.
+You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/py/)<!-- {.github-code-download} --> archive to try each of the samples.

 ## mod6.py